Not all playground equipment is regularly checked.

 To reduce the risks to children when cycling:

-- they should wear reflective or high-vis clothing
+get them to wear reflective or high-vis clothing

 Children under 12 years should not cycle on their own in or near traffic.
-It is too dangerous.

 If you plan to cycle on a public road with children, make sure that they have the necessary skills and confidence to be safe.